isomerpages/moe-northlandsec/_student-development-curriculum/Direct School Admission (DSA)/Direct School Admission (DSA).md

     * Camps and exclusive sports experiences

 ###### **MORE INFORMATION   **
 The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please refer to the MOE website at https://www.moe.gov.sg/dsa-sec
+For more information on DSA-Sec, please [click here](https://www.moe.gov.sg/dsa-sec) refer to the MOE website